-The Southside Connector consists of a 2.9-mile freeway linking the east end of Arlington Expressway (Florida 115) with the south approach to the N.B.
+The Southside Connector consists of a 2.9-mile freeway linking the east end of Arlington Expressway (SR 115) with the south approach to the N.B.
 Broward Bridge (Interstate 295) across the St. Johns River.
 The suburban type freeway primarily serves as a commuter route from Interstate 295 toward Arlington and Downtown.

-The Southside Connector originally consisted of a direct link between Florida 9A and the Dames Point Bridge south to U.S. 90 Alternate (Southside Boulevard).
+The Southside Connector originally consisted of a direct link between SR 9A and the Dames Point Bridge south to U.S. 90 Alternate (Southside Boulevard).
 There were no ramps at Merrill Road, a diamond interchange joined the route with Regency Square Boulevard and the south end consisted of 1982-built overpasses above the Arlington Expressway east end with no direct access between the two freeways.

 The Jacksonville Transportation Authority envisioned improvements to the Southside Connector as part of the Regency Bypass project.
 Named for the adjacent Regency Square Mall at Arlington Expressway during the design phase, the project included upgrades to the entire Southside Connector.
 Construction was partially funded from a 1997 bond package1 and the Better Jacksonville Plan approved by voters in 2000.2 That plan earmarked $251 million for construction of 12 interchanges across the city.